sabeelmansuri/Epigenomics/README.md

 Native:     GCATCTAC
 ```

 We see the bisulfite sequence identifies the cytosines at positions 2 and 9 as thymines, but the cytosine at position 5 remains a cytosine.
-We would conclue that the cytosines at positions 2 and 9 were not methylated, while the cytosine at position 2 was.
+We would conclude that the cytosines at positions 2 and 9 were not methylated, while the cytosine at position 2 was.

 A related but more interesting analysis than a base-by-base comparison is one that answers, "What areas of this region of interest are methylation-rich?"
-Tools such as [MethylCoder](https://github.com/brentp/methylcode) provide the answer by aggeregating the results of the base-by-base comparison, determining locales with high aggregate values, and reporting the raw and aggregated results.
+Tools such as [MethylCoder](https://github.com/brentp/methylcode)<sup>8</sup> provide the answer by aggeregating the results of the base-by-base comparison, determining locales with high aggregate values, and reporting the raw and aggregated results.

 #### Bonus - Whole Genome Bisulfite Sequencing Analysis
-The quintessential question asked of WGBS is, "What regions of the whole genome are methylation-rich?"
-Here, the data required for analysis are slightly different than before:
+The quintessential question asked of WGBS is, "What regions of the whole genome are methylation-rich?"<sup>5</sup> Here, the data required for analysis are slightly different than before:

 1. Bisulfite sequencing data (FASTQ)
 2. Reference genome of interest (FASTA)

-Recently developed [EPIC TABSAT](https://tabsat.ait.ac.at/) is one excellent tool for such an analysis.
+Recently developed [EPIC TABSAT](https://tabsat.ait.ac.at/)<sup>4</sup> is one excellent tool for such an analysis.
 Given these inputs, the following general analysis steps are performed:

 1. Quality assessment of raw data
 2. Read alignment to reference genome